lubaroli/dust/README.md

     EPISODES   (required) The number of episodes executed in for each test case.
     WARM-UP    (required) The number of warm-up steps executed before the first action is taken.
-    PRIOR      (optional) If using distributions over parameters of the forward model, this is the distribution used during the first epoch.
     RENDER     (optional) Controls whether the experiments should be rendered by gym.
     VERBOSE    (optional) Controls whether progress messages are printed to the